Brooklyn Free Speech TV

 After successfully completing one of our production workshops, you will be granted Certified Community Producer status.
 Certified Community Producers are able to use facilities and equipment at no cost to produce their own programs.
-Certified Community Producers have access to the equipment and facilities only they use said equipment to create a program that will be shown on the BCAT TV Network.
+Certified Community Producers have access to the equipment and facilities only they use said equipment to create a program that will be shown on BPN.

-- How do I air a show on the BCAT TV Network's Brooklyn Free Speech TV?
+- How do I air a show on Brooklyn Public Network's Brooklyn Free Speech TV?